A complete guide to mobile wallets in Singapore: how they work and the most common mobile wallet service providers.

 Multi-currency mobile wallets

-Super convenient because it allows you to skip those long queues at traditional money changers.
-Enjoy highly competitive exchange rates that are better than most banks’ over-the-counter rates.
-What’s more, you can also easily top up your YouTrip wallet with any SGD credit or debit card (for up to SGD5,000) that’s stored on your phone.
+This is extremely convenient because it allows you to skip those long queues at traditional money changers.
+Enjoy highly competitive exchange rates that are better than most banks' over-the-counter rates.
+What's more, you can also easily top up your YouTrip wallet with any SGD credit or debit card (for up to S$5,000) that's stored on your phone.
 There is no minimum balance required to maintain your YouTrip account.

 One major drawback, however, is there's currently no way to exchange excess foreign currency after your overseas trip back to Singapore dollar so only exchange enough money to cover your trip expenses.

 Once you’ve created an account via Revolut's app, you can request for a physical Revolut card that will give you access to its cash withdrawal feature.
 This enables you to withdraw up to S$350 in cash every month at any ATM around the world without transaction fees.
 Any withdrawal amount above S$350 will incur a 2% charge, if you are on their Standard account.
 That being said, Revolut offers premium paid accounts that gives subscribers higher cash withdrawal and transfer limits; amongst its other additional features.

 Read these next: